 The Argument for Amazon Echo

 - You can order, reorder, track and get updates on any Amazon item.
 If you are a Prime member and love to shop on Amazon, the Echo is the better option.
 At this point, you cannot purchase anything on Amazon through Google Home.

 - If you care about connecting everything in your home, Amazon has a head start on Google.
 Since the Echo came out first, almost every smart home device or system is compatible with it.
 Google is catching up but there are still many smart devices that you can only control with the Echo.

-- If you are looking for variety in size and sound, Amazon has many more options for Alexa enabled smart speakers including the: Echo Dot, Echo Plus, Echo Tap, Echo Show, Echo Spot, Echo Look.
+- If you are looking for variety in size and sound, Amazon has many more options for Alexa enabled smart speakers including the: Echo Dot and Echo Show.

 The Argument for Google Home